 In 2019: We have worked with Herriot Watt University investigating the best berries to use for spirit production, we have also worked with the Scottish Rural Colleges (SRUC)- via an interface grant- to develop fermented seabuckthorn ginger beer and water kefir recipes which we will be launching in 2020.
-We are also hoping to find funding for research with Bangor University to develop Seabuckthorn seed and pulp oil products.
+We are also developing Seabuckthorn seed and pulp oil products as well as a leaf wax with Bangor University thanks to KTN SPARK funding to the university.

 We are incredibly grateful to East Lothian Council for permitting us to harvest Seabuckthorn for commercial purposes.
 We work with them to agree areas and report on the quantities harvested.